 We're happy you're here!
 Now that you're an ODU student, there are just a few things to finish up.

 The myODU portal has a checklist for new students with information and helpful links to complete tasks, such as paying the undergraduate admissions deposit.*

 * If you have received an offer of admission, ODU requires payment of a non-refundable admissions deposit of $200 from degree-seeking students.
-Before you pay the deposit, please make sure you are ready to enroll in classes at ODU by talking to an academic advisor.
+Before you pay the deposit, please make sure you are ready to enroll in online classes at ODU by talking to an academic advisor.
 Please note that some of ODU's online bachelor degrees are degree-completion, which means that you should have college credits to transfer to ODU in order to satisfy program requirements.

 Undergraduate Student Online Orientation

 We have an online orientation to help make your transfer experience a smooth one.
 In a series of three Blackboard modules, the orientation covers the undergraduate topics on this page, and more!
 Access the Transfer Online Orientation and just enter your University Identification Number (UIN) and birth date.

 Additional first steps: